Looking for Car Stereos?Start shopping

 The Honda Civic's stereo (Crutchfield Research Photo)

 The 2006-2011 Honda Civic carried a base stereo package comprised of an AM/FM/CD unit with an auxiliary input and either four or six speakers.
-The 6-speaker system added tweeters in the dash.
+The 6-speaker system added a pair of tweeters in the dash.

 With a variety of factory stereo systems comes a variety of techniques used to remove them.
 Here's a quick breakdown of the basic things you'll need to do: